 4. Collins River

 The Collins River is a 67-mile-long (108 km) stream in the east-central portion of Middle Tennessee.
 It is a tributary of the Caney Fork which feeds into the Cumberland River in northern middle Tennessee.

 Tennessee has designated it one of its most scenic rivers and indeed it is.
 Along its banks are miles of beautiful nature dotted occasionally with spectacular riverside homes and farms.

 The 688-mile Cumberland River flows generally west from a source in the Appalachian Mountains to its meeting with the Ohio River near Paducah, Kentucky, and the mouth of the Tennessee River.
 Although the basin is predominantly rural, there are some large cities on the banks of the river, including Nashville and Clarksville,

-As a major southern US waterway, it's not surprise it's also popular among water enthusiasts.
-Along it's winding Tennessee route there are numerous parks and boat ramps as well as parks with picnic facilities, parks, campgrounds, and general stores making it perfect for the day tripper or overnight floats.
+As a major southern US waterway, it's no surprise that it's also popular among water enthusiasts.
+Along its winding Tennessee route, there are numerous parks and boat ramps as well as parks with picnic facilities, parks, campgrounds, and general stores making it perfect for the day tripper or overnight floats.